 Smith-Gilbert Gardens is composed of serene woodland paths that showcase more than 3,000 species just minutes from Kennesaw Mountain.
 Unique plantings and fascinating elements such as The Rose Garden, Bonsai Exhibit and waterfall area delight the senses in this designated wildlife habitat.
 Smith-Gilbert Gardens is open Tuesday through Sunday.

 Celebrate spring with amazing, world-renowned displays of azaleas, dogwoods, tulips and more.
 The whole family can find countless ways to explore spring at Callaway Gardens.
 Miles of scenic bike trails wind through the gardens and woodlands, exciting ziplines crisscross the trees, and the butterfly center makes magic.
-Callaway also offers overnight accommodations and packages, featuring a spring wine tasting, full moon adventures and an Easter special.
+Callaway also offers overnight accommodations and packages.

 Spring comes alive in Atlanta with thousands of tulips, daffodils, crocus and more.
 Take a stroll along the canopy walk, explore beautiful blossoms during Orchid Daze, and enjoy meadows of vibrant colors during “Atlanta Blooms.”